achuthprince004/RAG-Doc-Chat-Chat-with-Markdown-Files-using-Gemini-API-LangChain-ChromaDB/README.md

 A lightweight Retrieval-Augmented Generation (RAG) document chatbot that lets you **chat with your Markdown files**.
 Built with **Gemini API + LangChain + ChromaDB**.

+This project uses the **"Alice in Wonderland"** story as a sample Markdown file to demonstrate document retrieval and querying.

 ---